internet-john/landing-page/README.md

 6. implement non critical css, font-fallbacks, font-display
 7. lighthouse, pagespeed insights etc to evaluate for accessibility & perf

-design flaws:
+design considerations and revisions:

-- Header and footer menu styling inconsistent.
+#### Header and footer menu styling inconsistent.
 Header menu has first letter capitalized, whereas bottom menu is all caps and heavier font-weight

-  - ## Why is this a problem?
+  -  Why is this a problem?
   - Solution:
     - Use header menu capitalization convention, with a bit heavier font-weight for stronger visual contrast with background